3meters/proxibase/readme.md

 Returns only the first 30 records.
 Max 1000.

     ?__lookups=true
 Returns each document with its lookup fields fully populated.
-Ignored if __fields is set.
 Default false.

 ### POST Rules